Being a Confident New Teacher

 Other new teachers want to appear funny or entertaining and hope to capture student attention and admiration by being skilled orators.
 In these situations, new teachers hope to develop and demonstrate confidence by being sure that they can appear a certain way to their students.

 But this approach to being confident can easily backfire!
 The likely result is that these new teachers will spend a lot of time trying to perform for their students, exhausting themselves and constantly (and nervously) monitoring their own performance.
-And quite frankly this approach will not help students learn because these new teachers will spend their preparation time concerned with what they are to do rather than planning practice and feedback opportunities for their students.
+And quite frankly this approach will not help students learn because these new teachers will spend their preparation time concerned with what they will do rather than planning practice and feedback opportunities for their students.

 If teachers think their job is to be an infallible performer (as Tekedra is doing), then they will probably wind up tense and lacking self-confidence.
 But if you think of yourself as a person whose job is to help students learn, you take some pressure off yourself.